flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     - Emergency Equipment
     - and any equipment/supplies considered standard by the operator

-    When considering your ZFW below please keep into consideration the above information with OEW with particular regard that this weight does include the flight crew.
+    When considering your ZFW below, please keep into consideration the above information with OEW with particular regard that this weight does include the flight crew.

     ### Zero Fuel Weight

-    In simple terms the zero fuel weight (ZFW) = OEW + payload.
+    In simple terms, the zero fuel weight (ZFW) = OEW + payload.

-    Payload is defined as passengers, baggage and cargo.
+    Payload is defined as passengers, baggage, and cargo.

-    In a situation where your payload would be something like 14000 kg - *based on our new airframe:* your ZFW would total - 56.500 kg (42.500kg + 14.000kg)
+    In a situation where your payload would be approximately 14,000 kg - *based on our new airframe:* your ZFW would total - 56,500 kg (42,500 kg + 14,000 kg)

     You can reference this against any OFP you may have generated through simBrief.
 For usage of our simBrief integration - [read here](simbrief.md).

     ### Zero Fuel Weight Center of Gravity

-    The A32NX will auto calculate the ZFW and ZFWCG on the INIT B page once the aircraft and associated payload is loaded into the simulator.
+    The A32NX will auto-calculate the ZFW and ZFWCG on the INIT B page once the aircraft and associated payload is loaded into the simulator.

     !!! warning "This is not your Center of Gravity for trimming."